Executive Director

 BIO

-Erika earned a BS in Public Health from San Francisco State with an emphasis in community based non-profit work and a minor in Criminal Justice.
-Being an English Language Learner with Spanish as her first language, Erika has a passion for working with and supporting Newcomer and Immigrant families.
+Erika earned a BS in Public Health from San Francisco State with an emphasis in community-based non-profit work and a minor in Criminal Justice.
+As an English Language Learner with Spanish as her first language, Erika is passionate about working with and supporting Newcomer and Immigrant families.
 Erika was the second in her family to graduate from college.

-She is committed to creating opportunities for and supporting underserved youth in order to pay forward the support that she received early on in her academic career which she feel has led to her success.
+She is committed to creating opportunities for and supporting underserved youth to pay forward the support that she received early on in her academic career, which she feels has led to her success.

 Aura Sunux